-Every driver (hopefully) carries personal auto insurance.
+Every driver hopefully carries personal auto insurance, which is required in most states and countries.
+Some states even require a minimal level of coverage for vehicle insurance policies.
 The auto insurance covers the driver and their vehicle for accidents related to their vehicle’s personal use.
 Before Uber, the distinction between personal use and commercial use of vehicles was generally clear.
 Commercial operators, like taxis, carried commercial insurance policies, which often had higher levels of protection for passengers and drivers.
 Personal auto insurance was lower because the risk was lower.

 Uber introduced a wrinkle in this former dichotomy by mixing personal and commercial use.
 Most personal auto insurance policies expressly deny coverage for injuries or damage sustained during commercial use.
 Indeed, many modern auto insurance policies specifically exclude coverage if the driver was using their vehicle for a rideshare program at the time of the accident.
 Rideshare drivers were liable for injuries to their passengers without coverage by an auto policy.
 Accordingly, Uber entered the auto insurance market by providing auto coverage (often mandated by state regulators) when Uber drivers use their personal vehicles for the company.